Oven, YES, Image Reversal/HMDS - Status: Available

 Photoresist wiki link

-Microfabrication wiki linkLatest Status Log EntrySep 13, 2017 - Resource Status Up - up
+Microfabrication wiki linkLatest Status Log EntryOct 23, 2017 - Resource Status Up - turned pump on

 The YES oven can be used as a image reversal oven or and HMDS oven.
 In image reversal mode, it uses NH3 (ammonia) gas to reverse the tone of positive photoresist.
 This can be used to create an undercut profile in the photoresist for lift-off processing.
 In the reversal process, the chamber is purged of oxygen using vacuum and heat.
 It is then filled with NH3 (ammonia) vapor.
 The NH3 reacts with the acid in the exposed resist rendering it insoluble in developer.
 The proceeding flood exposure causes acid to form in the previously unexposed areas allowing them to be removed in development, leaving behind the negative image of the first exposure.